RebeccaKessler/Machine_Learning/README.md

 Surprisingly, the optimal parameters that are expected to provide the best accuracy for the model (C: 10, Class weights: None, Max iter: 100, Penalty: 12, Solver: liblinear, Tol: 0.0001) actually result in the same accuracy as the previous logistic regression model, which had no specified parameters, namely 45.1%.

-SAY WHY WE THINK THIS IS THE CASE

-Finally, we retrained the model on the full training dataset without specifying any parameters, as previously noted, this would not improve the accuracy of prediction.
+Finally, we retrained the model on the full training dataset without specifying any parameters, as previously noted, this would not improve the accuracy of prediction but be more computationally costly.
 After testing the model on the unlabelled test data, we obtain an accuracy of 46.5%.

 **K-Nearest Neighbors (KNN)**